HMS Bellerophon (1786): Napoleon on Bellerophon

 Maitland showed Napoleon the great cabin, which he had placed at his disposal, and gave him a tour of his ship.
 At 10:30 a.m., Superb anchored in the roadstead and Maitland went to make his report.
 Hotham approved of his arrangements, and agreed that Napoleon should be transported to England aboard Bellerophon.
 He came aboard himself to meet the former Emperor, and a grand dinner was held in the great cabin, attended by Napoleon's retinue and British officers.
 The following day Napoleon visited Hotham on Superb, and after his return, Maitland began the voyage to England in company with HMS Myrmidon.
 A routine was soon developed, with Napoleon usually taking a walk on deck around 5 p.m., followed by a formal dinner at 6 p.m.
-The sailors and officers removed their hats and kept their distance when Napoleon came on deck, only talking with him if he invited them to.
+The sailors and officers removed their hats and kept their distance when Napoleon came on deck, talking with him only if he invited them to.
 The routine was broken slightly early in the morning of 23 July, when Napoleon appeared at dawn, as Bellerophon came in sight of Ushant, the last piece of French land visible for the remainder of the journey.
 He climbed up to the poop deck, attended by a midshipman, and spent the morning watching the coastline slowly recede from view.
 He was joined by members of his retinue, though he did not speak to any of them.